 Purple teaming is significantly more focused than a traditional penetration test.
 Randy describes, “Let’s say I’m performing a traditional penetration test and I’ve got two weeks in your environment.
 I’ve got to provide complete coverage of the scope in order to identify as many exploitable paths into the organization that I can.
 When performing purple teaming I’m able to focus on what concerns the organization most, and work with the defenders to confirm they can identify and stop my actions.”
 By decreasing the scope and having a more focused engagement, the testers can work with the organization to ensure the correct detections are in place and the response timely.
 It also allows the blue team to work with the tester directly in order to gain efficacy.
 As Randy explains, “The goal is always to bring the most value to the organization.”

-When is the right time for a Purple Team?
+What's the Right Time for a Purple Team?

 Purple teaming can be a good fit at any point in an organization security program.
 NuHarbor typically recommends engaging with your NuHarbor account executive to assess where your security budget will do the most work.
 Typically, organizations further along in security program maturity see a larger benefit to a purple team than ones who maybe are less mature.
 It is also important to understand that Purple Teaming does not replace traditional penetration test, as outlined above.